 After completing the Nginx configuration, you still need to add and configure this new site in the AnQi CMS backend management system.

-Log in to the admin interface of your security CMS main site.
-Find the "Multi-site Management" feature in the left navigation bar and click "Add New Site.
+Log in to the backend management interface of your Anqin CMS main site.
+Find the 'Multi-site Management' feature in the left navigation bar and click 'Add New Site'.

-In the form of adding a new site, you need to fill in the following key information:
+In the form for adding a new site, you need to fill in the following key information:

-• Administrator account password:Set an independent backend administrator account and password for the new site.
+http://newsite.yourdomain.com. - Admin account password:Set up an independent backend admin account and password for the new site.

-• Database name:Create a separate database for the new site.
-It is recommended to name it in domain format, for examplenewsite_yourdomain_com.
+- Database name:Create an independent database for the new site.
+It is recommended to name it in domain format, for example

-• Select the template you want to use:Choose a suitable template for the new site.
+- Select the template to use:Choose a suitable template for the new site.

-After filling in, click the “OK” button to complete the creation of the new site.
+Click the “OK” button to complete the creation of the new site after filling in.

 Verify the new site

-Until now, your security CMS multi-site configuration has been completed.
-Now, you can enter the new sub-site domain in your browser (for examplehttp://newsite.yourdomain.com/Access it.
-If all the configurations are correct, you will see the homepage of the new site.
-You can also access it throughhttp://newsite.yourdomain.com/system/Access the backend management interface of the new site and log in using the administrator account and password you set in the Anqi CMS backend.
+Your CMS multi-site configuration is now complete.
+Now, you can enter the domain name of the new sub-site in your browser (for examplehttp://newsite.yourdomain.com/Access it.
+If everything is configured correctly, you will see the homepage of the new site.
+You can also access it byhttp://newsite.yourdomain.com/system/Visit the background management interface of the new site and log in using the administrator account and password you set in the Anqi CMS background.

-1. How does AnQi CMS distinguish and display the content of different sites under the same running instance?
+1. How does AnQi CMS differentiate and display content for different sites under the same running instance?

-2. Can I set independent Nginx configurations for each sub-site, such as different SSL certificates or caching strategies?
+2. Can I set up independent Nginx configurations for each sub-site, such as different SSL certificates or caching policies?